Top 9 Market Research Websites (2024 Guide)

 - Content Research — to dig into previously-popular topics and see what your customers are talking about most frequently.

 - Find Influencers — to find the right influencers to promote and represent your brand.

 - Monitoring — to monitor trending topics and brand mentions, and keep tabs on what interests you most.

 Plans & Pricing:

 Buzzsumo offers a 30-day trial and a free plan with limited access.
-Paid packages range in price from $99 to $299 per month.
-You can learn more here.
+Paid plans range in price from $199 to $999 per month.

-Semrush is a valuable marketing tool for SEOs, content marketers, social media teams, and advertisers because it has a pretty heavy-duty suite of features to power keyword research, optimize website content, track website performance, and keep tabs on competitors.
+Semrush has a pretty heavy-duty suite of features to help with keyword research, optimize website content, track website performance, and keep tabs on competitors.

 Semrush has dozens of tools depending on the research you want to do — these include: